qri-io/rfcs/text/XXXX-replace_publish_clone_with_push_pull.md

 Pull downloads datasets and stores them locally, fetching the dataset log and dataset version(s).
 By default pull only fetches the latest version of a dataset

-Because pull grabs the latest version by default, it's common to

-If qri connect is running
+If qri connect is running, pull can fetch datasets from other peers in the qri network

 Usage:
   qri pull [REMOTE] DATASET [DATASET...] [flags]